-While it may be tempting to start your new business venture without looking at the need for a bank account dedicated to your business activity, this might not be the smartest of choices.
+While it may be tempting to start your new business venture without looking at the need for a business bank account dedicated to your enterprise, this might not be the best of ideas.

-Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate business bank account means additional bank fees and expenses, you are also storing up a lot of hassle for yourself in the future.
+Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate business bank account means additional bank fees and expenses, not having one means also storing up a lot of hassle for yourself in the future.

 Many people already in business will vouch that keeping your business spending separate to your personal account ensures better manageability.

-And while many business current accounts available charge you for their services, there are others that waiver the charge as long as you pay in more than a certain amount each month.
+While many business current accounts available charge you for their services, there are others which waiver the charge as long as you pay in more than a certain amount each month.

-Make sure that you shop around for the best options and you can take advantage of the best deals – don’t assume that your personal bank will be the smartest choice for business use.
+Make sure to shop around for the best options to take advantage of the best deals – don’t assume that your personal bank will be the smartest choice for business use.

 Of course, you do not have to sign up for a business bank account if you are either a sole trader or part of a partnership.